Meteor-Community-Packages/meteor-autoform/README.md

 argument of the insert, update, or remove methods on a Meteor.Collection or the Meteor.call method.
 Notice, though, that they are passed one additional final argument, which is the template object.
-One use for the template object might be so that you can call `find()` or `findAll()` to clean up certain form fields if the result was successful or show additional error-related elements if not.
+One use for the template object might be so that you can clean up certain form fields if the result was successful or show additional error-related elements if not.
 This should be rarely needed unless you have complex custom controls in your form.
 * Refer to the next sections for details about the `onSubmit`, `formToDoc`, and `docToForm` hooks.